 There is free access to the unlimited online gallery.
 In such a way, you can organize your pictures, save copies and share them on social networks.

-Verdict: Scan Cafe helps people transform a huge variety of old home media, including photos and slides, VHS tapes and 8mm, Super 8 and 16mm film into a digital form.
+Verdict: Scan Cafe helps people transform a huge variety of old home media, including photos and slides, VHS tapes and 8mm, Super 8 and 16mm film into a digital form with the help of the best photo scanners.
 The service offers 3000 dpi for scanned slides and negatives and 600 dpi for scanned printed photos.

 Many complimentary ScanCafe reviews are related to the very affordable pricing policy this service has.
 Here you can order printing of 1 image for 33 cent (up to 8x10 in size), buy choosing the “Value Kit” option, the price gets even lower – 21 cents per photo.

 ScanCafe sends you the kit, you fill it with pictures and send it back.
 This is the best way to scan a lot of photos with the price starting at 29 cents/photo for 500 scans.